Monitob/laboratory/README.md

 ## Laboratory cli
-A cli to obtain a reaction and obtain smallest lenght removing a bridle element from a polymer. ::nerd_face:
+A cli to obtain a reaction and obtain smallest lenght removing a bridle element from a polymer. :nerd_face:

 ## Subjet